OCFL/extensions/docs/0003-hashed-n-tuple-storage-layout.md

 ### Example 2

-The example demonstrates the effects of modifying the default parameters to use a different `digestAlgoirthm`, smaller `tupleSize`, and a larger `numberOfTuples`.
+This example demonstrates the effects of modifying the default parameters to use a different `digestAlgoirthm`, smaller `tupleSize`, and a larger `numberOfTuples`.

 #### Parameters